nextpilot/nextpilot-flight-control/docs/manual/01.快速入门/flight_controller_selection.md

 ## Pixhawk Series

-[Pixhawk Series](../flight_controller/pixhawk_series.md) open-hardware flight controllers run PX4 on NuttX OS.
+[Pixhawk Series](../flight_controller/pixhawk_series.md) open-hardware flight controllers run Nextpilot on RT-Thread OS.
 With many form factors, there are versions targeted towards many use cases and market segments.

-[Pixhawk Standard Autopilots](../flight_controller/autopilot_pixhawk_standard.md) are used as the PX4 reference platform.
+[Pixhawk Standard Autopilots](../flight_controller/autopilot_pixhawk_standard.md) are used as the Nextpilot reference platform.
-They are supported and tested by the PX4 development team, and are highly recommended.
+They are supported and tested by the Nextpilot development team, and are highly recommended.

 ## Manufacturer-supported Controllers